How Europe needs freight trains to cross Russia from China

-Giving Ukraine modern tanks remains a key question facing Kyiv’s allies after a meeting of top defense officials in Germany on Friday yielded little progress.
-But perhaps the most exposed link in supply chains for producing such weapons runs on train tracks through the foe they’re trying to defeat.
+Giving Ukraine modern tanks remains a key question facing Kyiv’s allies, but perhaps the most exposed link in supply chains for producing such weapons runs on train tracks through the foe they’re trying to defeat.

 Russia is at the center of a rail cargo route supplying Western arms manufacturers with a steady supply of metals needed to make the microchips, electronics and ammunition used in modern weaponry.
 Most of the so-called rare earth elements are mined in China.
 Russian Railways JSC and other carriers are hauling a rising volume of critical metals needed for Europe’s defense industry.